tommyettinger/textratypist/README.md

 2.2.7 fixes TextraCheckBox and TypingCheckBox, which both didn't display the actual box with the check before.
 Whoops.

+2.2.8 fixes several bugs, ranging from `Font.omitCurlyBraces` incorrectly still permitting curly-brace effects sometimes, to the width of `TypingLabel`s sometimes exceeding their right boundary by a word or so, to a rare bug where multiple spaces with wrap enabled on a `TypingLabel` could cause effects to be misaligned.
+There's also a split between `TypingLabel.act(float)`, which handles normal `Actor` behavior with `Action`s, and `TypingLabel.subAct(float)`, which handles TypingLabel-specific activity, and is called normally by `act(float)`.
+A breaking change here is that a `TypingLabel` that doesn't have any parent (so no `Table` or `Container` holding it in a `Stage`) now won't always wrap correctly, though they should act the same when wrapping is disabled.
+Lots of `TypingLabel` behavior needs to run multiple times as it participates in scene2d.ui layout, and now one phase of creation (for wrapped labels) is delayed until the TypingLabel has been added to a parent and its `layout()` method is called.
+This helps also because wrap is usually enabled after a TypingLabel has been constructed, and typically needs to know the desired width of the widget.

 Because the 2.2.x line depends on libGDX 1.14.0, and not all libraries are compatible yet with this version (libKTX in particular), all changes in 2.2.6 have been backported to 2.1.10, which still only needs libGDX 1.13.1 .
 Changing the dependency from 2.2.6 to 2.1.10 is really all that needs to be done if you still need to use libGDX 1.13.1 .